aniket-bhadra/llm-systems-and-rag/notes.md

 Why not compress the search vector?

 Accuracy loss: Double compression (database + search) = too much error
-Speed: We only have 1 search vector vs millions in database
+Speed: You only compress once (the millions of database vectors), not every single search query.
-Quality: Better to lose accuracy on storage than on the actual search
+Quality: If you compress your search vector too, the similarity matching becomes less accurate because you're comparing "approximate vs approximate" instead of "exact search vs approximate database."

 ### The Hybrid Approach: Best of Both Worlds